intuition-dev/intuDocs/managers/slides.md

 #### Content Delivery Network (CDN)

-- We provide services for setting up and maintaing CDN based hosting, as our tech-stack aligns perfectly with the requirements for a seamless CDN integration
+- We provide services for setting up and maintaing CDN based hosting, as our tech-stack aligns perfectly with the requirements for a seamless CDN integration.
 - CDN are networks of servers and data centers spread geographically.
 This ensures ==**high content avaliability and performance**== across all the globe.

 ![40% center](images/single_server-vs-cdn.png)